Hayjw916/odin-recipes/README.md

 website

 ## TODO for the Website
-* make the actual website
+* Make the recipe items more center
-* design it with cool css (not sure the theme yet)
+* Stylize the other pages